mumoshu/okra/README.md

 `check.status.lastPassed` becemes `true` when and only when the last check passed. `lastRunTime` contains the time when the last check ran.

 `status.observedHash=somehash` equals to the value in `analysis-hash: somehash` after sync.
 You can leverage this to make sure that the last check was run with the latest query.

+## Why is it named "kubearray"?

+The author thought that hot-swapping a cluster while keeping your apps running looks like hot-swaping a drive while keeping a server running.

+We tend to call a cluster of storages where each storage drive can be hot-swapped a "storage array", hence calling a tool to build a cluster of clusters where each cluster can be hot-swapped "kubearray" seemed like a good idea.